-"The Fathers put in the place of the Sabbath the day we call Sunday."
-(Institutes of the Christian Religion, page 128)
+The Old Fathers put in the place of the Sabbath the day we call Sunday.

 Mark this!
 The Old Fathers did it!
-Not the God of heaven!
+Not the God of heaven!!
 Whom will we obey?
 Thus we see Daniel 7:25 fulfilled, the "little horn" changing "times and laws."
-Therefore it appears to me that all who keep the first day of the week for "the Sabbath" are Pope's Sunday Keepers! and God's Sabbath breakers!!!
+Therefore it appears to me that all who keep the first day of the week for "the Sabbath," are Pope's Sunday Keepers!! and God's Sabbath breakers!!!